seanmorris/form/DOCS.md

 ## Reusable Forms

 You can extend the Form class to create a Reusable Form.
 You'll need to override the constructor to intercept the $skeleton.
 You can then build the form on the existing skeleton.
 You can use the skeleton array submitted to the constructor to allow fields to be added on the fly.
+See [EXTENDING](EXTENDING.md) for more information on customization.

 Just remember to call the parent constructor afterward.